mzf11125/sui-move-bootcamp/H1/README.md

 - Set the price to 5 SUI
 - Create a new `mint_hero_v2` function that accepts payment

+# The below Tasks are deprecated, to be removed after the Istanbul bootcamp
 ### 3. Add Type-Safe Equipment Keys
 In `hero.move`, implement:
 - New structs for sword and shield equipment keys